pixel-clover/ariko/README.md

     ```
 4. When the package is installed, you can open the assistant window by going to `Tools > Ariko Assistant`.

-### Configuration
+### Configuring the Model Providers

-To use Ariko, you need to provide an API key for the AI service you want to use (currently OpenAI and Google).
+To use Ariko, you need to provide an API key for the AI provider service you want to use (currently OpenAI and Google).
 To do this, follow these steps:

 1. In the Ariko window, click the "Settings" button.
 This will open the settings panel.